“California’s historic wet winter risks making wildfire season even worse”

 CONTENT

 EXAGGERATION: “Soon, that growth will dry out, transforming buds and blossoms into kindling.”
-Many studies show that the main contributor to wildfires is not vegetation growth but hot temperatures, drought and dry weather, and high winds.
+Many studies show that the main contributor to wildfires is not vegetation growth but hot temperatures, drought/dry weather, and high winds.

-Wildfire—including high-severity fire—is a natural and essential component of western forest ecosystems and does not “ravage” the land.
+Wildfire—including high-severity fire—is a natural and essential component of western forest ecosystems.
+The use of “ravage” is inaccurate depiction of a post-fire landscape.

-OMISSION: Leaves out how industry has been exploiting the “overgrown fuels” narrative to log public forests.
+OMISSION: Leaves out how agency/industry has been relying on a contested “overgrown fuels” narrative to log public forests.

 GRADES